-40 Ways to Lose Weight When You're Over 40
+40 Best Weight Loss Tips If You're Over 40

 This is 40.
 You're wiser.
 You know yourself.
 You're making strides professionally and possibly reproducing.
 Then, seemingly overnight, you realize that you're not bouncing back in quite the same way that you did in your 30s.